alryaz/openwrt-ax3600-builds/README.md

 ## Features

+- Different variations for different applications:
+    - [`home-router`](variations/home-router.config) - all-in-one package containing most packages
+    - [`enterprise-ap`](variations/enterprise-ap.config) - firmware that may be used on enterprise access points
+    - [`xray-router`](variations/xray-router.config) - barebones router that supports Wireguard and Xray
 - Automated build process triggered by new commits in the [remote repository](https://github.com/qosmio/openwrt-ipq) or manual workflow dispatch
 - Compiler optimizations for improved performance
 - Hardening build options for enhanced security